-- Using the same words as the original text without acknowledging the source or without using quotation marks is plagiarism.
+- using the same words as the original text without acknowledging the source or without using quotation marks.
 More

-- This includes copying materials, ideas or concepts from a book, article, report or other written document, presentation, composition, artwork, design, drawing, circuitry, computer program or software, website, internet, other electronic resource, or another person's assignment, without appropriate acknowledgement.
+- copying materials, ideas or concepts from a book, article, report or other written document, presentation, composition, artwork, design, drawing, circuitry, computer program or software, website, internet, other electronic resource, or another person's assignment without appropriate acknowledgement.

-- This also applies in oral presentations where someone paraphrases another’s ideas or words without credit.
+- paraphrasing another’s ideas or words without credit.

-- Collusion is acting with another person (or other persons) with the intention to deceive.
+- acting with another person or persons with the intention to deceive.
 At uni, it is unauthorised collaboration on assessments.

-- 'Self-plagiarism’ occurs where an author republishes their own previously written work and presents it as new without referencing the earlier work, either in its entirety or partially.
+- an author republisheing their own previously written work and presenting it as new without referencing the earlier work, either in its entirety or partially

-- Self-plagiarism is also referred to as 'recycling', 'duplication', or 'multiple submissions of research findings' without disclosure.
+- 'recycling', 'duplication', or 'multiple submissions of research findings' without disclosure

-- In the student context, self-plagiarism includes re-using parts of, or all of, a body of work that has already been submitted for assessment without proper citation.
+- re-using all, or parts, of a body of work that has already been submitted for assessment without proper citation.